alifhossinsajjad/Emergency-Hotline/README.md

 Ans : Creating and inserting a new element into the Document Object Modle (DOM) in JavaScript involves two main steps : crating the element and then attaching it to an existing part of the DOM.

+<h1 class="font-bold text-lg">3.What is Event Bubbling and how does it work?</h1>

+Ans : Event bubbling in JavaScript is a mechanism where an event triggered on a child element propagates upward through it's ancestors in the DOM.
+It allows parent elements to respond to events triggered by their child elements.